-Police often set up roadblocks—also called checkpoints—where they stop and inspect all drivers and vehicles passing along a road.
+Police often set up roadblocks—also called checkpoints—where they stop and inspect all (or almost all) drivers and vehicles passing along a road.
 Because the police typically lack probable cause to believe that any particular driver who is stopped has broken a law, checkpoints could violate the Fourth Amendment.
 But the U.S. Supreme Court has ruled that as long as the police follow certain protocols, the practice is valid.
-The Court relaxed the normal requirement for probable cause because border control is such an important issue.
+For example, suspicionless stops at and around the U.S border are often valid.

 Stopping Cars to Control Crime

-Although it's legal to set up and operate a roadblock for border control (as long as police don't target individual drivers), it is not legal to do so for general crime control.
+Although it's legal to set up and operate a roadblock for border control, it is not legal to do so for general crime control.
 Roadblocks must be established in order to serve a purpose closely related to a particular problem associated with automobiles and their mobility.
-For example, stopping all cars in the hope that the occupants will be caught violating drug laws is invalid.
-The use and possession of illegal substances are examples of ordinary criminal wrongdoing, having nothing in particular to do with highways and cars.
+For example, the U.S. Supreme Court once ruled that a vehicle-checkpoint system designed to "interdict" unlawful drugs violated the Fourth Amendment.
+The Court based its ruling on the conclusion that the primary purpose of the checkpoint program was "indistinguishable from the general interest in crime control."
 (Indianapolis v.
 Edmund, U.S. Supreme Court, 2000.)